Christian M. 8 min read

 💡 Electronic and electrical waste recycling can be very profitable due to their valuable metal contents.

-Other waste exports
+Illegal waste exports

 It’s strange to think that outsourcing waste is a bad thing, but in reality, most waste is a valuable commodity.
 At least as long as there is infrastructure to deal with it at scale.
-Again, this leads back to “one man’s rubbish is another’s treasure.”

 Instead of exporting its metal scrap to other countries for processing (already a lucrative endeavour), the UK could add value by supporting high-tech, ‘green’ smelters that can process the scrap in the UK and export recycled metals (e.g. Green Steel).
 The same applies to electronic waste that contains high concentrations of precious and other valuable metals.